valerioferretti92/parking-management-api/README.md

 $ mvn clean install
 $ java -jar target/parking-management-api-1.0-SNAPSHOT.jar
 ```
-The API can be testing by issuing HTTP request to the machine where the application runs at port 8080.
+The API can be tested by issuing HTTP request to the machine where the application runs at port 8080.
 The following shows how to test through CURL:

 Register a parking:
 ```